Automattic/wp-calypso/client/blocks/image-editor/README.md

 - `media.mime_type` `{string}`: the MIME of the edited image (e.g. `image/jpeg`), defaults to `image/png`
 - `media.title` `{string}`: the title of the edited image (e.g. `some image file`), defaults to `default`

-### `onImageExtracted`
+### `onDone`

 <table>
 	<tr><th>Type</th><td>Function</td></tr>
 	<tr><th>Required</th><td>No</td></tr>
 </table>

-A function which will get called on extracting an edited image.
-It receives two arguments:
+A function which will get called on extracting an edited image after clicking the "Done" button.
+It receives three arguments:
+- a JS `Error` object if image is not loaded/present, otherwise `null`
-- the extracted image in form of `Blob` object
+- the extracted image in form of `Blob` object or `null` if image is not loaded/present
 - the props of the image editor which include image meta and functions to reset image editor state (for the full list, have a look into the `image-editor/index` file)